fbngrm/honeycomb-js/README.md

 #Demo

 You can play around with the resulting patterns by moving the cursor and pressing `+` or `-` on your keyboard.
-To see the debug grid hit `d`.
+To see the tesselation grid hit `d`.
 Make sure the browser window has the focus by clicking on the image, otherwise keys won't work.
+There is also a [small gallery](#pattern-gallery) of 3D'ish Op-Art patterns.

 > Be careful if you suffer from Epilepsia!